LucaSpanedda/Digital_Filters_in_Faust/README.md

  // Dirac Impulse with delay lines - Impulse at Compile Time dirac = 1 - 1';
- process = dirac, dirac;
+ process = dirac;
 ```
-or something like:
+or something like that using functional syntax:
 ```
  // import Standard Faust library
  // https://github.com/grame-cncm/faustlibraries/